nodes777/mapventure/README.md

 * Implement maps changing on weather
 * Implement text and choices changing on weather
 * HTML5 Canvas animations on actions
+* Create text content dependant on actions from earlier in the day

 ###Attributions###
 ####Icons from The Noun Project####